AzureSQLDB/redis-azure-ai-demo/sqlTrigger/README.md

 ```
 ### Start the Azure SQL Trigger Function

-1. Again, in the terminal, run the following to start the Azure SQL Trigger Function
+1. Again, in the terminal in the sqlTrigger directory, run the following to start the Azure SQL Trigger Function

     ```sh
     func host start